Nicobar megapode: Behaviour and ecology

-Like other megapodes in the genus, they build a large mound nest.
-The mounds are generally built close to the coast.
-These mounds are constructed with coral sand containing minute shells and plant materials, such as leaves, twigs, and other debris.
-Mounds are built on open grounds or against a fallen log or tree stump, or against a large living tree.
-Generally mounds are reused, by scraping the top layer of sand, piling up fresh vegetable matter and then raking up a new layer of sand.
-A mound may be shared by a pair and their progeny.
-New mounds are built either by digging a pit or piling up soil and plant materials against the stump or fallen log.
-The mound size varies considerably (less than 1 cu. m to more than 10 cu. m), though this does not have an effect on the hatching success.
-The eggs are elongate elliptical in shape and at a sixth of the weight of the bird, relatively large.
-Peak egg laying was observed from February to May.
-The eggs are pinkish without markings or gloss, and loses its colour with age.
-The egg is laid on the mound and the parent digs a hole to bury it within and covers it up with plant material and soil.
-On an average, 4 to 5 eggs are laid in a mound but up to 10 have been noted, the eggs being in very different stages of development.
-A single mound may be used by more than one pair of birds.
-Microbial activity is the primary source of heat within mounds for incubation.
-The incubation period is approximately 70–80 days varying based on the incubation temperature.
+Like other megapodes in the genus, it builds a large mound nest, generally close to the coast.
+The mounds are constructed from coral sand containing minute shells, leaves, twigs and other plant debris.
+Mounds are built on open ground, against a fallen log or tree stump, or against a large living tree.
+They are generally re-used: the top layer of sand is scraped away, fresh vegetation piled in, and a new sand layer raked over.
+A mound may be shared by a pair and their progeny, or by more than one pair.
+Mound size varies considerably (from less than 1 m³ to more than 10 m³), although size does not influence hatching success.
+Larger mounds tend to have more stable incubation temperatures and the shortest incubation period (about 72 days).
+Annual hatching success fluctuates widely, from 87% in 1996 to 37% in 1997.
+Peak egg laying occurs from February to May.
+The eggs are pinkish, without markings or gloss, elongate-elliptical and at a sixth of the weight of the bird relatively large; their colour fades with age.
+On average four to five eggs are laid in a mound, though up to ten have been recorded, often at very different stages of development.
+Microbial activity is the primary source of incubation heat within mounds; the incubation period ranges from about 70 to 80 days depending on temperature.

-The young birds hatch fully feathered, and as soon as the feathers dry up, can fly.
-They do not need any parental care and join the group immediately.
-In the 1900s, eggs taken to Calcutta zoo hatched and the chicks, reared on a diet of termites, grew very tame.
+The young hatch fully feathered and, once their feathers dry, can fly.
+They receive no parental care and join groups immediately.
+In the 1900s, eggs taken to Calcutta Zoo hatched and the chicks, reared on a diet of termites, grew very tame.